Submissions

 Title:

 Author Identity: Full name (not abbreviated) without the title.
 If the author is more than one, with different affiliations, then behind each name is given an index of Arabic numerals.
-The author's address is written under the name of the author, including laboratories, institutions, and complete addresses with telephone/facsimile number and e-mail.
-An additional index (*) is given to the author who acts as the corresponding author.
+The author's affiliations are written under the name of the author, including laboratories, departments, institutions, cities, postal codes, countries, ORCID IDs, and complete e-mail.
+An additional asterisk (*) is given to the author who serves as the corresponding author.

 References: Alphabetically sorted by name and year of publication in APA Style format.
-Journal abbreviations are based on the procedure used by each journal.
-Reference composition, i.e. 80% of journals and 20% of textbooks, others.
-The latest level of up to 10 years is recommended.
-Example of reference writing:
+Reference composition should include >80% of journals and <20% of textbooks, others).
+It is recommended to cite references from the last 10 years.
+Example reference format:

 Journal: